 Parents and Guardians

-Do you have an eligible high school junior or senior interested in earning college credit while still in high school?
+OTC Dual Credit is the most inexpensive option in the area and transfers well to other colleges!
+Do you have an eligible high school student interested in earning college credit while still in high school?
 Many students are academically ready for college level courses, while some may find the rigor of college courses overwhelming.
-Dual Credit with Ozarks Technical Community College (OTC) is a decision parents and guardians and their sons or daughters can explore together.
+Explore the information below and within the right-hand menu to learn more about the benefits of enrolling your child in OTC Dual Credit!

 School Partnerships and Dual Credit Options